 Golden Temple Visit by Rickshaw from the Bus stand

-Around seven year ago, I went to Golden Temple with my brother in law and his daughter by Bus from Chandigarh to Amritsar.
+Around seven year ago by the time of Updating this Article(Date: April 14, 2019), I went to Golden Temple with my brother in law and his daughter by Bus from Chandigarh to Amritsar.
 Then we sat in Rickshaw from Bus stop to Golden temple and the below Video is the view of that time, which I made while sitting on the Rickshaw.

 Sri Harmandir Sahib, also known as Sri Darbar Sahib or Golden Temple.